-The key principle of napping is that it is should be used as a ‘top-up’ or ‘add-on’ to a healthy sleep routine, and not as a substitute.
+The key thing to bear in mind however, is to use naps as a ‘top-up’ or ‘add-on’ to a healthy sleep routine, and not as a substitute.
 Science has shown that night-time sleep is unique in restoring specific mental and physical processes which cannot be achieved through day time napping.
 Equally for those with insomnia, taking a nap in the day will exacerbate rather than solve the issue.

 So when is it best to nap and how long should you nap for?